-The council was originally formed out of public planning for the streetscape improvements on E. 66th Street from Euclid Avenue to Superior Avenue.
-Youth worked with urban planners from LAND Studio, NOACA, City Architecture, MidTown Cleveland and others in focus groups to inform the redesign plans, and they decided to continue their collaboration through the formation of the Hough Youth Council in November 2020.
+The board was originally formed out of public planning for the streetscape improvements on E. 66th Street from Euclid Avenue to Superior Avenue.
+Youth worked with urban planners from LAND Studio, NOACA, City Architecture, MidTown Cleveland and others in focus groups to inform the redesign plans, and they decided to continue their collaboration through the formation of the Hough Youth Advisory Board in November 2020.

 The Hough Virtual Freedom Zones are one such space where the youth council is sharing knowledge and engaging with other residents.
 These events bring together Hough residents of all ages to talk about their neighborhood, the changes they would like to see, and how urban planning and design tools can help them realize their vision.
 As they think about the future, they are also contending with the history of structural disinvestment due to redlining in Cleveland’s east side neighborhoods like Hough.
 The Hough Virtual Freedom Zones are an ongoing project, with more than 100 residents already involved in the growing network.
 The youth council plans to continue the Virtual Freedom Zones through 2021, with the goal of creating an intergenerational collective of residents to advocate for change.
 Check out a video of the Freedom Zone Livestream Performance here:

-We are excited to see the ongoing impact of the Hough Youth Council, and we look forward to being even closer to their work as the Cleveland Foundation moves into a new home at the corner of Euclid Avenue and E. 66th Street next year.
+We are excited to see the ongoing impact of the Hough Youth Advisory Board, and we look forward to being even closer to their work as the Cleveland Foundation moves into a new home at the corner of Euclid Avenue and E. 66th Street next year.

-You can join us in supporting the work of Twelve Literary Arts and the Hough Youth Council here.
+You can join us in supporting the work of Twelve Literary Arts and the Hough Youth Advisory Board here.